Choosing Foods for Health

 Live young, die-hard - This is where you do whatever you want to have all the fun you can get and probably get sick by the time you hit your 40’s and then pass before 50 or end up in a chair or a bed for the next 30 years.

-Live long with restrictions - This is where you always eat healthily, never drink alcohol, etc. It’s great that you have a good chance of living and being active for a very long time but I’m sure some would think that this is a very boring way to live or it’s not really living at all because they restrict themselves of letting go and just enjoying the moment once in a while.
+Live long with restrictions - This is where you always eat healthily, never drink alcohol, etc. It’s great that you have a good chance of living and being active for a very long time, but I’m sure some would think that this is a very dull way to live or it’s not really living at all because they restrict themselves of letting go and just enjoying the moment once in a while.

 A balance of both - I like this one the best, by eating healthy most of the time and on occasion go all out and experience all that life has to offer.
 Moderation and balance is the key to being able to have it all or in other words having your cake and eating it too.